techtown-training/microservices-bootcamp/exercise/aws/k8s/dnsDiscovery.md

 ~~~shell
 curl http://nginx
 ~~~

+___

+### Let the Instructor know

+When you have connected to the site from one pod to another.
+Take a screen shot with the "curl" command and the results and share it with the Instructor.

+___

 When you are finished with the pod we have a shell running in, you can exit it by typing "exit" or "ctl-d".
 That pod will cleanup after itself because we started it with the "--rm" option.